 My only rule for a Christmas dinner entree is that it has to be special — something I wouldn't normally make for our family dinner.
-That might mean it's a little bit labor intensive, or requires a unique or expensive ingredient (like lobster) that I wouldn't normally buy.
+That might mean it's a little bit labor intensive, or requires a unique or expensive ingredient that I wouldn't normally buy.

 With that in mind, here are some recipes and menu ideas for some simple, yet special meals to consider for your holiday feast.
-Some of them I’ve already made personally for our Christmas dinner in years past.
-Whether you’re hosting a large sit-down or a casual gathering in your pjs, hopefully you’ll find something here you like (including vegetarian options).

-Christmas Dinner Ideas:
+Non-traditional Christmas Dinner Ideas:

 Another thing that would be glorious on a Christmas dining table (and in your belly) would be a seafood stew or Cioppino.
 The gathering and prep of ingredients for this dish is where the difficulty lies; otherwise, the actual cooking is quite quick and simple.